-- valuing applicants' demonstrated experience and commitment to creating a safe, inclusive, equitable, accessible, and high-quality learning environment; - ii. valuing applicants' additional experiences, lived experiences, skills, backgrounds, perspectives and work experience, including, for example, the unique perspectives of new graduates and the ability to speak languages in addition to English and French; - iii. promoting the recruitment, hiring, employment, retention and promotion of staff from under-represented and historically disadvantaged groups; - iv. providing the best possible program for all students, and considering applicants' experience or time spent in a particular school/department and suitability for a particular assignment/role; and - v. responding to local needs based on clearly defined criteria, including additional qualifications.
+- i. valuing applicants' demonstrated experience and commitment to creating a safe, inclusive, equitable, accessible, and high-quality learning environment; - valuing applicants' additional experiences, lived experiences, skills, backgrounds, perspectives and work experience, including, for example, the unique perspectives of graduates from Indigenous communities or historically disadvantaged communities or the ability to speak other languages in addition to English and French; - iii. promoting the recruitment, hiring, employment, retention and promotion of staff from under-represented and historically disadvantaged groups; - iv. providing the best possible program for all students, by considering applicants' experience or time spent in a particular school and/or department and suitability for a particular assignment and/or role; and - v. responding to local needs based on clearly defined criteria, including additional qualifications.